CRAM 2015 FAQ

 Are there any events during CRAM my family can attend?

-In addition to orientation on June 15, we will host a closing banquet for the students, parents, faculty and staff of CRAM on Friday, July 5th.
+In addition to orientation on June 13, we will host a closing banquet for the students, parents, faculty and staff of CRAM on Thursday, July 2 at 1:00pm.
 Families are strongly encouraged to join us for this culminating event.
 Students are free.
-Seating is available for family and friends at $11 per person.
+Seating is available for family and friends at $11 per person (children may attend at a reduced cost).
 Please RSVP at Orientation.

 When do I need to leave campus?